Sinanmz/TransformerPosEnc/README.md

 For the tokenizer, I've used the "bert-base-uncased" tokenizer through the Hugging Face library.
 Each token has an embedding vector of size 512 and it is learned throughout the training phase.
 Positional encoding vectors are of the same size as token embedding vectors.

 The task that I chose for this project is sentiment analysis.
 Classification is done by feeding the final representation of the last non-padding token of each input sequence through a feed-forward layer and performing softmax on the result.
 The last non-padding token in each input sequence is [CLS] special token (token id = 101) and in all the models this token is not going to receive positional encoding.
 Each model is going to be trained on the training data for 10 epochs.
-Before each epoch, in the middle of it, and at the end of the last epoch, the training loss, test loss, training accuracy, and test accuracy is going to be measured.
+Before each epoch, in the middle of it, and at the end of the last epoch, the training loss, test loss, training accuracy, and test accuracy are going to be measured.

 <br>